CardFlight/android-demo/README.md

 CardFlight Android Demo App
 ============

-A CardFlight demo app within Android
+A CardFlight demo app within Android.
+If you have any questions or issues, please contact us at devs@getcardflight.com